appsynth-org/mtu-workshop-2024/lesson2/README.md

 255.255.255.255	broadcasthost
 ::1             localhost
 ```
-- add the host name to this file
+- Your file should now include the following entries:
 ```
 127.0.0.1       employees.local
 ```